 It is notable that the 1DX Mark II has a headphone jack, which is not present on the 6D This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the 1DX Mark II and the 6D have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the 6D have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Canon 6D Manual.
+Further information on the features and operation of the 1DX Mark II and 6D can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Canon 6D Manual.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Canon 6D or vice versa?
 The listing below highlights the relative strengths of the two models.